 Maddie lives life to the full.
 Her family describe her as an energetic, friendly, happy and bubbly soul.
 Her condition means she has some speech impairment and moderate physical challenges.
 Coordination is not her forte, but Maddie embraces physical activity (and everything, for that matter) with tenacity.

 Maddie’s interests are diverse.
-She loves music, keeping active, and visiting the beach with her family.
-Described as a ‘DVD aficionado’ she has an impressive collection—ranging from Harry Potter to Mama Mia.
-There is clearly so much that brings her joy in life, but above all, it’s the people she is surrounded by.
+She responded to music from a very early age and music and dance is still at the centre of her life—listening at breakfast time and in the car.
+Hits from the 60s and 70s are her jam.
+She has an impressive collection of DVDs which she watches in her leisure hours.
+Abba has always been a favourite.
+There is so much that brings her joy in life, but above all, it’s the people she is surrounded by.
 With two nephews, one niece and a large and loving extended family, she is surrounded by people who love and adore her.

 Maddie is with Instacare

 Maddie and her family engage Instacare for her NDIS Plan Management and Support Coordination.
 These include speech pathology and involvement in Melbourne’s Bayley House program.
 Bayley House is where she creates, learns and connects with community, assisting her to live a full and engaged life.
-She is fortunate to have such an incredible support system.
+She participates in the Bayley House Christmas Concert every year.
+Maddie is fortunate to have such an incredible support system.

 Parenting a child with down syndrome can be challenging, but Diana and Michael had not one complaint or displeasure of the cards they have been dealt.
-Michael proudly describes Maddie having “not one single bad bone in her body”.
+Michael proudly describes Maddie having “never having a mean thought in her life”.
 You know what they say about us being the product of our environment?
 Well—exhibit A. With such supportive, and loving parents, who have allowed Maddie to live such a joy filled life—it’s no wonder Maddie is such a beautiful soul.

 Diana describes the real blessing being the fact that Maddie is blissfully unaware of the challenges she is faced with.
 In her eyes—life is truly wonderful.
 Maddie’s optimism is something we can all learn from.
 It’s an honest reminder to show gratitude for what we have, and to focus on the things we are capable of.
 We are reminded to seek out joy in every moment, and to live life to the absolute fullest.